 Merritt's Award-Winning Planning and Booking Website in the Nicola Valley

-Come and Experience Merritt in the winter and enjoy cross country skiing, snowmobiling, ice fishing and snowshoeing.
-Trails in the Helmer Lake area north of Merritt are designated for snowmobiling while cross country skiers like the Kane Valley XC ski trails south of town.
-The neighbouring Coquihalla Highway which intersects with Merritt is a top snowmobile destination in the province making Merritt BC an ideal base camp for backcountry snowmobiling adventures.
+In our winter tourism and adventure months, our hundreds of lakes freeze over and snow covers our higher elevations creating a pristime environment for cross country skiing, snowmobiling, ice fishing and snowshoeing.
+Trails in the Helmer Lake area north of Merritt are designated for snowmobiling in the colder months while cross country skiers like the Kane Valley XC ski trails south of town.
+Snowmobiling is enjoyed in the local trails as well as in the neighboring Coquihalla Highway region.

-Merritt B.C. is easily accessible from four major highways - Hwy 5 and 5A, Hwy 97C and Hwy 8.
-It is a good destination in the Nicola Valley region for tourists because the community provides many of the amenities necessary for travel.
-The community amenities include Merritt accommodations and places to stay (hotels, motels, cottages, cabins, vacation homes), attractions, restaurants, pubs, coffee houses, gas stations, banks, laundromat, retail stores, gift shops, grocery stores, taxi cabs, bus, internet and cell reception.
+Merritt is easily accessible from four major highways - Hwy 5 and 5A, Hwy 97C and Hwy 8.
+The community provides many of the amenities necessary for travel.
+The Merritt amenities include accommodations (hotels, motels, cottages, cabins, vacation homes), attractions, restaurants, pubs, coffee houses, gas stations, banks, laundromats, retail stores, gift shops, grocery stores, taxi cabs, bus, internet and cell reception.